Low Downpayment Mortgage Options

 The FHA loan allows a downpayment of just 3.5 percent.
 The Federal Housing Administration (FHA) administers the program and insures lenders who issue the loans.
 This keeps FHA loan rates some of the lowest of any loan type.

 FHA loans are common among first-time home buyers.
 The purpose of this loan since its creation in 1934 has been to facilitate homeownership for those who would not qualify for other loan programs.
-This mission prompts FHA to approve some applications for borrowers with credit scores down to 580.
+The FHA has a minimum credit score of 580, which means borrowers with lower credit scores can qualify.
 FHA mortgage approval standards are considered to be the most friendly toward first-time buyers.

 Conventional 97: 3% Downpayment